Enterprise Manufacturing Initiative—Funded by General Motors

-No. The Enterprise Manufacturing Initiative funded by the GM Foundation is open to any Enterprise team.
+No. The Enterprise Manufacturing Initiative funded by General Motors is open to any Enterprise team.
 Internal Enterprise team projects (versus external sponsored projects) will be evaluated at the start of the semester by the students within the initiative but the projects do not have to be automotive related.

 Does my Enterprise advisor still grade my work?

 Yes.
-A student participating in the Enterprise Manufacturing Initiative funded by the GM Foundation is still part of their Enterprise team.
+A student participating in the Enterprise Manufacturing Initiative funded by General Motors is still part of their Enterprise team.
 The regular, written update to the advisor along with any other advisor requirements contribute to the student’s grade.